TaiVanNgo/remote-controlled-car/README.md

 ### Step 3: Set Up the Hardware

-Chỗ này add thêm cái link share cái BOM và cái code design, với lại cái circuit đi dây

-1. Connect your Arduino, motor driver, Bluetooth module, and motors as described in the code comments.
+1. Connect your Arduino, motor driver, Bluetooth module, and motors as described [circuit connection](#circuit-connections).
 2. Ensure the Bluetooth module is paired with your smartphone.

 ### Step 4: Upload the Code